JabRef/blog.jabref.org/_posts/2024-12-23-JabRef6-0-alpha.md

 ### Google Summer of Code

-We thank Gogle for the opporthnity and all three GSOC contributors for enhancing JabRef!
+We thank Google for the opporthnity and all three GSoC contributors for enhancing JabRef!

 ### Special Thanks